hibikir/numbers/README.md

-An implementation of the Bank OCR kata
+Bank OCR kata
 =======
+This is my implementation of this generic kata.
+Following is a slightly modified version of the original instructions.

 #Bank OCR
 Your manager has recently purchased a machine that assists in reading letters and faxes sent in by branch offices.
 The machine scans the paper documents, and produces a file with a number of entries.
 You will write a program to parse this file.